microsoft/axe-pipelines-samples/csharp-selenium-webdriver-sample/README.md

 # CSharpSeleniumWebdriverSample

-This sample demonstrates how you might set up a CI build for a simple, static html page to perform end to end accessibility tests in a browser.
+This sample demonstrates how you might set up a C# Project with an Azure Pipelines build that runs end to end accessibility tests in a browser.

 ## Getting Started